capoony/Chapter7-InvPopGenomics/README.md

     done <${WD}/data/${INVERSION}.txt
 done
 ```
- During the mapping pipeline, we aligend all reads against the reference genome.
-We can thus now obtain the allelic information for each sample at every position in the reference genome.
+> Using the mapping pipeline, we aligend all reads against the *Drosophila melanogaster* reference genome.
+Thus, we can now obtain the allelic information for each sample at every position in the reference genome, which is stored in the final BAM files.
 Since the sequencing data was generated from haploid embryos, we assume that there is only one allele present in each sample at a given genomic position.
-We will now identify polymorphisms using the FreeBayes variantcaller and store the SNP information across all samples per inversion in a VCF file.
+We will now identify polymorphisms using the FreeBayes variant calling software and store the SNP information across all samples per inversion in a VCF file.

 ```bash